makerforgetech/dmt-labs.github.io/_posts/2023-10-05-disney-research.md

 image: /assets/img/posts/2023-10-05-disney-research/thumb-wide.png
 ---

-Disney Research has announced a new robot at IROS2023 that looks suspicously like the BD-1 robot from Star Wars Jedi: Fallen Order.
+Disney Research has announced a new robot at IROS2023 that looks suspiciously like the BD-1 robot from Star Wars Jedi: Fallen Order.

 [This post](https://twitter.com/davsca1/status/1709693137478648155?s=20) from David Scaramuzza from the University of Zurich shows the robot in action.